-The National Council for Accreditation of Teacher Education (NCATE) is the profession’s mechanism to help establish high quality teacher preparation.
-Through the process of professional accreditation of schools, colleges and departments of education, NCATE works to make a difference in the quality of teaching and teacher preparation today, tomorrow, and for the next century.
-NCATE’s performance-based system of accreditation fosters competent classroom teachers and other educators who work to improve the education of all P-12 students.
-NCATE believes every student deserves a caring, competent, and highly qualified teacher.
+The Council for the Accreditation of Education Preparation (CAEP) is the profession’s mechanism to help establish high quality teacher preparation.
+Through the process of professional accreditation of schools, colleges and departments of education, CAEP works to make a difference in the quality of teaching and teacher preparation today, tomorrow, and for the next century.
+CAEP’s performance-based system of accreditation fosters competent classroom teachers and other educators who work to improve the education of all P-12 students.
+CAEP believes every student deserves a caring, competent, and highly qualified teacher.

-The U. S. Department of Education and the Council for Higher Education Accreditation recognize NCATE as a professional accrediting body
+The U. S. Department of Education and the Council for Higher Education Accreditation recognized NCATE as a professional accrediting body for teacher preparation.
+CAEP is currently seeking the same recognition previously held by NCATE.

 Certification Area Pass Rates 2014 – 2015